CesiumGS/3d-tiles/Styling/README.md

 }
 ```

+### Notes

+Comments are not supported.

-### Batch Table Hierarchy
+## Batch Table Hierarchy

-The styling language provides the following built-in functions intended for use with the [Batch Table Hierarchy](../TileFormats/BatchTable/README.md#hierarchy):
+The styling language provides the following built-in functions intended for use with the [Batch Table Hierarchy](../TileFormats/BatchTable/README.md#batch-table-hierarchy):

 * [`getExactClassName`](#getexactclassname)
 * [`isExactClass`](#isexactclass)